migtools/cpma/docs/scenarios/report/README.md

 Generated report will be placed inside specified working directory in format of a json file.
 We are still working on passing this report to UI.

-You can find report example report in this scenario directory.
+You can find example report.json in this scenario directory.